-- 9.1 Intent: Managing risk may assist in minimizing injuries, ensuring a safe learning environment and reducing the liability exposure of the Board.
-Planning for educational excursions must include an emergency action plan, access to a first aid kit and cancellation insurance if applicable. - 9.2 Hamilton-Wentworth District School Board: The Board, its employees and approved volunteers who have been assigned duties by the Principal, are insured for liability in the event of a lawsuit alleging negligence while performing such duties for the Board. - 9.3 Inherent Risk: Accidents can occur and cause injury at any time.
+- 9.1 Managing risk may assist in minimizing injuries, ensuring a safe learning environment and reducing the liability exposure of the Board.
+Planning for educational excursions must include an emergency action plan, access to a first aid kit and cancellation insurance if applicable. - 9.2 The Board, its employees and approved volunteers who have been assigned duties by the principal, are insured for liability in the event of a lawsuit alleging negligence while performing such duties for the Board. - 9.3 There is Inherent Risk in any activity of excursion as accidents can occur and cause injury at any time.
 However, some educational activity programs, such as water sports, involve increased elements of risk.
 The chances of an accident occurring can be reduced by carefully following instructions at all times while engaged in this type of activity.
-When an educational excursion involves an activity that could increase the potential of injury, parents/guardians and students need to be aware of and fully understand the risks involved in these activities.
+When an educational excursion involves an activity that could increase the potential of injury, parent/guardian/caregivers and students need to be aware of and fully understand the risks involved in these activities.
 Part of the approval and permission process includes a Parent/Guardian Consent Form, outlining the inherent risk and the right of the parent/guardian to refuse their child's participation prior to the parent granting permission.